 What are Human Dimensions?

-Fish, wildlife, and environmental issues are complex.
+Wildlife issues are complex.
 While human behavior may be the root of many wildlife problems, people are also key to meaningful conservation and management actions.
 Such conservation efforts require a comprehensive understanding not only of ecology and wildlife biology, but also of policy, socioeconomic factors, cultural and social values, and other dimensions of human behavior.

 The CDFW Human Dimensions of Wildlife Conservation (HD) Unit is a collaborative program conducting interdisciplinary research to better manage California’s natural resources.
-HD research investigates the role that people play in fish and wildlife management and conservation, actions and decision-making, using comprehensive social and environmental sciences.
+HD research investigates the role that people play in wildlife management and conservation, actions and decision-making, using comprehensive social and environmental sciences.
 HD research complements the work of other scientific fields by:

-Building collaborations and communication efforts around fish, wildlife, and conservation issues amongst different communities, organizations, and stakeholder groups.
+Building collaborations and communication efforts around wildlife, and conservation issues amongst different communities, organizations, and stakeholder groups.